-The SCFC initiated the 20/15 campaign to proactively grow forestry's economic impact in SC from 17.4 billion to 20 billion by 2015.
+The SCFC is continuing the 20/15 campaign to proactively grow forestry's economic impact in SC from \$17.4 billion to \$20 billion by 2015.
 To kick off the campaign, a forestry summit of economic development and forestry leaders in the state was held at the SCFC headquarters in October 2009.
 A SWOT analysis identified 25 prioritized issues to be addressed.
-A 2^{nd} 20/15 conference was held in June 2010 to form 6 Task Force committees to address the highest priority issues and offer recommendations for addressing the issues.
+A 2nd 20/15 conference was held in June 2010 to form 6 Task Force committees to address the highest priority issues and offer recommendations for addressing them.
 In FY 11, the SCFC was awarded a USDA Rural Development and a USDA Forest Service grant to fund elements of the 20/15 Initiative.
+During FY 12, a 20/15 committee successfully completed a forester virtual job shadowing module for workforce recruitment.
+A wood availability study is underway and will be completed in FY 13.